Skip to main content

 You see, I would not be the happy and content person I am today had I not chosen to love myself first.
 Had I not mustered the courage to walk away from a 12-year relationship with a guy who always placed me second to his non-essential hobbies and to whom I had a son, I would have fallen deep into a pond of goo that is Twitter where people put too much energy ranting about every damn thing.
 Had I not realized my worth, I would not be here speaking highly of my better half.

 When I first met my then colleague, now husband, Jan, it wasn't love at first sight.
 I mean, he was terrible at making good first impressions.
 He was not the type of man you would want to show off.
 Smokin' hot?
 Forget it.
 Drives his own car?
 Can't even buy a new pair of shoes.
 Dresses well?
 Lousy.
 Charming?
 I wouldn't count on it.
 But seeing his true self, flaws and all, he is someone I would be proud of.
-He was a work in progress, just like I was.
+He was, and still is, a work in progress, just like I am.

 We became really close friends.
 As our friendship grew, he was unknowingly hitting the marks on the qualities I want in a man (just to make this clear, walang ligawang nangyari).
 Intelligent.
 Check.
 Funny.
 Check (at least for me).
 Does not smoke.
 Check.
 Polite, respectful, and kind.
 Check, check, check.
 Knows his priorities.
 Double check.
 Albeit he did miss the finance department by a few inches (read: not financially irresponsible, just not well-off).
 But hey!
 I can fend for myself, so it was not a deal breaker.